xirdev/docs-api/data-service.md

 TEST: data put 1 should add user data at path
 ```

+## A Note on Locking

-All Xirsys services return a version id _ver_ when you create or get a value.
+All Xirsys services return a version id &lt;pre&gt;&lt;code&gt;_ver&lt;/code&gt;&lt;/code&gt;_ when you create or get a value.

-This can be ignored unless you're going to update the key value, at which point Xirsys employs **optimistic locking** to make sure you don't overwrite someone elses changes.
-When you update a value make sure you include the ver in your updated object.
+This can be ignored unless you're going to update the value.
+Xirsys employs **optimistic locking** to make sure you don't overwrite someone elses changes.
+When you update a value make sure you include the _ver_ in your updated object - you'll be warned if you forget with a _ver_missing error.
+If a new version of the object has been created since you received your version, you'll get a **version\_conflict** error returned.
+If someone is in process of updating the object,  then a **locked** error will be returned.

+Although, you're required to supply the up to date version id, Xirsys, doesn't update in place.
+Instead we always save your old object, which you may retrieve via the time series.
+By never updating in place, Xirsys maintains an audit trail on all data.

 ## Delete